pantheon-systems/documentation/source/content/debug-slow-performance.md

 - [Pantheon Global CDN](/guides/global-cdn/global-cdn-caching) - Spread out across multiple servers, and the cache is not shared between servers.
 - [APCu](/apcu) - PHP has its own user-level cache, which is not shared between application containers.
-- [Drupal](https://drupal.org/node/326504) and [Redis](/redis/drupal) - Shared between your servers, but caches do expire and will need to be regenerated.
+- [Drupal](https://drupal.org/node/326504) and [Object Cache](/object-cache/drupal) - Shared between your servers, but caches do expire and will need to be regenerated.
 Therefore, more traffic means more cache hits and faster performance, given the number of components involved.

 ## Too Much Traffic
 Of course, too much site traffic can be a problem if you just don't have enough resources.